-A position paper is a brief document that states the views of a delegate's country or NGO, with respect to the topics at hand.
-The process of writing a position paper is essential to ensure well-rounded research prior to the conference.
-You get the opportunity to understand your country's position on the topic, the relation to the topic, as well as put forward suggestions.
+A position paper is a brief document that states the views of a delegate's country concerning the topics at hand.
+The process of writing a position paper is essential to ensure well-rounded research before the conference.
+You get the opportunity to understand your country's position on the topic, and its relation to the topic, as well as put forward suggestions.